Yeats Library Podcast: What is EOLAS?

 The sliding scale here allows you to adjust the timeframe in which the results were published.
 It is default timespan is the date range 1st January 1322 until the end of the current year.

-If you are looking for the latest results in nursing articles or autonomous driving vehicles, you should shorten the timespan to a more recent span of years.
+If you are looking for the latest results in nursing articles or autonomous driving vehicles, you should shorten the timespan to a more recent span of years. say the last ten years or so.

 If you are looking for results within a historical period, you could change the date range to show just those dates.